Brand Shoutouts

 Competitor AUV Rankings (2024 Burger Chains):

-[TABLE] Brand | AUV | Locations In-N-Out Burger* | $5.8M | 415 Whataburger | $4.0M | 1,085 McDonald's | $3.96M | 13,600 Shake Shack | $3.87M | 373 Culver's | $3.83M | 997 Burger King | $1.63M | 6,701 Five Guys | $1.536M | 1,558 Sonic Drive-In | $1.54M | 3,461 [/TABLE]
+[TABLE] Brand | AUV | Locations In-N-Out Burger* | $5.8M | 415 Whataburger | $4.0M | 1,085 McDonald's | $3.96M | 13,600 Shake Shack | $4.1M | 373 Culver's | $3.83M | 997 Burger King | $1.63M | 6,701 Five Guys | $1.536M | 1,558 Sonic Drive-In | $1.54M | 3,461 [/TABLE]

 *In-N-Out Burger is entirely company-owned; no franchise opportunities exist.
-AUV figures are not directly comparable to franchised system unit economics — In-N-Out pays no royalty fees, no franchise development fees, and no national advertising fund contributions that reduce franchisee earnings.
+AUV figures are not directly comparable to franchised system unit economics, In-N-Out pays no royalty fees, no franchise development fees, and no national advertising fund contributions that reduce franchisee earnings.

 Five Guys' AUV ranks behind Burger King and just ahead of Sonic.
 In-N-Out does 3.8x Five Guys' volume per location.
 Shake Shack does 2.5x.

-The gap raises a question: Shake Shack charges premium prices ($11-15 burgers) and gets $3.87M AUV.
-Five Guys charges premium prices ($12-18 burgers) and gets $1.536M AUV.
-In-N-Out does $5.8M AUV with same fresh-never-frozen commitment, simpler menu, and lower prices (Double-Double $5.40 vs Five Guys Double $10+).
+The gap raises a question: Shake Shack charges premium prices ($11–15 burgers) and gets $4.1M AUV.
+Five Guys charges premium prices ($12–18 burgers) and gets $1.536M AUV.
+In-N-Out does $5.8M AUV with the same fresh-never-frozen commitment, a simpler menu, and lower prices — a Double-Double runs under $6 vs. a Five Guys double at $10+.

 What Customers Are Actually Saying